stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The `append` method builds a JOVE model from the transient data and resets the model:
+The `append` method builds a JOVE model from the current group and then resets the transient model:

 ```java
 private void append() {